Linux Mint V Windows 10

 Firstly, the machine must be connected to the internet.
 You are warned that the installation procedure involves the download of several gigabytes of data which may incur charges.
 It doesn’t look as if the Windows installation is loaded on the machine.
 I have discovered that the Windows 10 ISO download is about 3 gig, which would bear out that assumption.

 The installation is slow going.
 Even with a fast internet connection, the installation took better part of an entire afternoon.
-There were elements of the set-up, which I didn’t feel were as they should be, leading the uninformed to make decisions which could be detrimental.
+There were elements of the set-up, which I didn’t feel were as they should be.
+Some, I felt, could be said to be leading the uninformed to make decisions which could be detrimental.
 More of that in the next section.

 The set up in Mint is relatively simple.